 It is perfectly possible to use window light to germinate cannabis seedlings, which is certainly the cheapest option.
 A sunny window sill is fine for the first few weeks after they have germinated.
 After a couple of weeks, however, it would be best to get a proper LED grow light so you can regulate the light cycles at 18:6 or 24hrs.
 Seedlings can be grown under fluorescent lighting such as spiral compact fluorescents, tube fluorescents, LEDs or Metal Halides which supply a blue light, which plants use to point towards the light source (phototropism).
 Avoid incandescent lights as these emit too much heat and insufficient light, and can easily damage delicate seedlings.

 LEDs are ideal as they emit hardly any heat.
 If you use a light source with a high wattage, make sure it is not placed too close to your plants.

-Tips for caring for your cannabis seedlings
+Tips for caring for your baby weed plants

 - If you want to be a successful cannabis grower, it is important to establish a watering and lighting schedule from the outset and to get into the habit of regularly checking on your plants.

 - Use reflectors or grow tents to maximize the distribution of light.